-INTRODUCTION
+1. INTRODUCTION

-agricultural land Substantively, cannot separated from the existence of farmers' lives.
-Agricultural land for farmers is multi-dimensional, namely as a source of livelihood, a source of life, religious-cosmic magical value, identity, dignity, power, and even ideological [1].
+Substantively, agricultural land cannot be separated from the existence of farmers' lives.
+Agricultural land for farmers is multi-dimensional, namely as a source of livelihood, a source of life, religious-cosmic magical value, as identity, dignity, power, and even ideological [1].
 On the other hand, historical reality proves that the fate of farmers in every episode of regime power is always determined by the agrarian system with various political, economic and cultural interests.
-Every episode of the regime's power is always colored by the movement of the peasants' struggle in maintaining agricultural land that is controlled and managed productively.
+In every episode of the regime's power, it is always colored by the movement of the peasants' struggle in maintaining agricultural land that is controlled and managed productively.
 This means that the existence of farmers is never free from their resistance to agrarian policies in an established system of agrarian relations.

-In addition to the existence of social and economic inequality, the poverty rate of the rural population is also increasing.
-Based on data from the Central Statistics Agency (BPS) [2], the number of poor people in Indonesia fluctuates from year to year.
+addition to the existence of social and economic inequality, the poverty rate of the rural population is also increasing.
+Based on the Central

+Statistics Agency (BPS) [2], the number of poor people in Indonesia fluctuates from year to year.
 However, in 2015 the number of poor people in Indonesia was 28.51 million (11.13 percent).
-Compared to the poor population in 2020 which amounted to 27.55 (15.97 percent), it means that the number of poor people increased by 3.95 million.
+Compared to the poor population in 2020 which arounted to 27.55 (15.97 percent), it means that the number of poor people increased by 3.95 million.
 The increase in the number of poor people in rural areas is slightly higher than in urban areas.

 As a country rich in agrarian resources, this is natural because approximately 60 percent of the population is farmers, especially those who live in rural areas.
-The agricultural sector in a national order plays an important role, because, in addition to providing food for the entire population, it is
+The agricultural sector in a national order plays an important role, because in addition to providing food for the entire population, it is also a source of foreign exchange for the country [3].